farbodsafaei/password-utils/README.md

 #### Output format

-All the passwords are salted and hashed by selecting a desired hash algorithm.
+All passwords are salted and hashed by selecting a desired hash algorithm.
 The secure salted and hashed passwords are generated in the below format to be used in the applications as desired:

 ```
 algorithm:salt:hash
 ```

-The first part is the name of the algorithm, second section is the salt value and third section is the hashed value of the raw password and salt  combined.
+The first section is the name of the algorithm in plaintext.
+Second section is the salt value encoded in Based64 and third section is the hashed value of the raw password and salt combined then encoded in Base64.
 The separator character is a ':' (colon character).
-The salt and hash are Base64 encoded at the end when generating the final hash string.
+Example:

 ```
 SHA512:nkQfEBbs7FwwcADCq5UGtg==:H/Bg9EQfNXrPybVLXBg9MNx1hB2VHM9db5Fwzvlx3i1k53lOEJM9eTofCkMBddQEzRd9sNDCACZZsflh42IyCw==